kanidm/kanidm/kanidm_book/src/developers/designs/scim_migration_planning.md

     └────────────┘                    └────────────┘                   └────────────┘

-At any point the operation _may_ fail, so by locking the state with the upload of entries this guarantees correct upload has suceeded and persisted.
+At any point the operation _may_ fail, so by locking the state with the upload of entries this guarantees correct upload has succeeded and persisted.
 A success really means it!

 ## SCIM